elli95/Cross-Course-Project_Rainy-Day_Elise-Marie-Hogsnes/README.md

 # HTML and CSS Course Assignment by Elise Marie Hogsnes

-This is the HTML & CSS course assignment by Elise Marie Hogsnes, from the August 2022 frontend development class, Noroff.
+This is the HTML & CSS course assignment (autumn 2022) and part of the Interaction Design assignment (spring 2023) by Elise Marie Hogsnes, from the August 2022 frontend development class, Noroff.
 This project shows my version of the rainyDay task.